WellRedPandit/smehotron/docs/getting-started.md

 ### Nogo tests

 Again, first, you need to create a config file (see the `<nogo>...</nogo>` section in `docs/smehotron.sample.conf.xml` for an example).
-The difference between go and nogo tests is that the nogo test needs a yardstick (golden svrl report) to compare all subsequent runs of the test with.
-Consequently, a golden svrl must be generated for every input control source.
-To achieve that,  run smehotron with the -g switch:
+The difference between go and nogo tests is that the nogo test needs a yardstick (expected svrl report) to compare all subsequent runs of the test with.
+Consequently, an expected svrl must be generated for every input control source.
+To achieve that,  run smehotron with the -g switch ("g" stands for "golden"):

 ```
 > ./smehotron -c path/to/your/smehotron-config.xml -g
 ```

-If a golden svrl report already exists, smehotron will produce an error.
+If an expected svrl report already exists, smehotron will produce an error.

 To run tests, run smehotron as usual without the -g switch, e.g.